 Many people don’t experience squamous cell lung carcinoma symptoms until the cancer spreads.
 Some of the most common symptoms are:

 - chest pain, especially when taking a deep breath or coughing

 - decreased appetite

-Causes of squamous cell lung carcinoma include:
+Some of the causes and risk factors for squamous cell lung carcinoma include:

-The more you smoke and the longer you smoke, the higher the risk.
+The more you smoke, and the longer you smoke, the higher the risk.
 If you quit smoking, your risk for lung cancer goes down but stays higher than for nonsmokers for several years after quitting.

 Secondhand smoke exposure

 Being exposed to secondhand smoke can increase your risk of lung cancer.

 - Exposure to cancer-causing substances.
 Examples include asbestos, arsenic, chromium, nickel, and some petroleum products.
 Exposure to these substances most often occurs at work.